 The appropriate resistance factors (Table 2 above) were then applied to the nominal side and end bearing resistances to arrive at the total factored axial resistance.
-Refer to the drilled shaft capacity tables presented in Appendix D.
+The calculated drilled shaft capacity tables are presented in Appendix D.

 The mechanisms of side and base load transfer are complex and can only be modeled accurately through the use of sophisticated numerical methods, such as finite-element or boundary-element methods.
-Given the relatively high rock strength and the nominal side resistance limitation of the concrete strength the shaft designer should consider utilizing only the end bearing resistance for a drilled shaft with a minimum socket length of two times the shaft diameter.
-End bearing shafts shall tip in the hard limestone bedrock.
-Refer to the drilled shaft resistance tables presented in Appendix D.
+Given the estimated rock strength and the nominal side resistance limitation of the concrete strength the shaft designer should consider utilizing the combination of side resistance and end bearing resistance for the total shaft resistance.
+KYTC recommends that drilled shafts have a minimum socket length of two times the shaft diameter.

-6.3.1.2 Service Limit State
+6.4.1.2 Service Limit State